An upgrade on a classic, this Jalapeno Tex Mex Dip is full of flavour and sure to please at your next potluck, event or even on Game Day.

 Recently we visited with family and enjoyed a table full of potluck items, goodies and a similar variation of the 7 layer dip.
 Only with 2 layers.
-Got me thinking about the 7 layer dip and that it was time to find this recipe and do a redo.
-I pulled it out and changed it up removing the “layer” part of it.
-Created the base and topped it with all the good things.
+Got me thinking about the 7 layer dip and that it was time to find this recipe I had typed out so many years ago and make it again.
+Only with a twist.

-I’m not a fan of canned black olives so we always use sliced kalamatas which my girl loves.
-If you do not like jalapenos, don’t add them.
+I’m not a fan of canned black olives so we always use sliced Kalamatas which my girl loves.
+Jalapenos can be fresh or pickled and if you do not like them, keep them off and replace with chopped up bell peppers instead.

 - 3 tbsp taco seasoning